 But what hurts so much presently is really the pain of not feeling fulfilled now, which is a result of our unsuccessful patterns.
 The past matters only because it caused us to come up with unproductive strategies that have lead to the despair we feel about life now.
 If we don’t shy away from this pain but get through it, we’ll become aware of what it’s really about: it is due to our unfulfilled needs.

 We’re frustrated because we can’t get no satisfaction, and we can’t seem to figure out what to do about that.
-We’re caught in our own trap and don’t see the way out, which makes us dependent on outside intervention to help us out—and we have no control over that either.
+We’re caught in our own trap and don’t see the way out.
+This makes us dependent on outside intervention to help us out, and we have no control over that either.
 But there is always a way out, which we will discover once we bring all our illusory machinations into the spotlight of our awareness.
 That will take our helpless feelings down a big notch and kickstart our feelings of resourcefulness.

 Spoiler alert, here’s what we’re going to find: beneath all our various “protective” layers is a pile of unmet needs that we don’t have a clue about.
-We might know some of our unreal needs—our demands and expectations—but our true bare-naked needs have been held in check.
+We might know some of our unreal needs—our demands and expectations—but we keep holding our true bare-naked needs in check.
 If we wish to come out of our current state of half-crap living, it’s inevitable we’ll find ourselves perched here trying to understand what’s real and what’s not, when it comes to our needs.